Order the sourdough starter we use in our bakery from our webshop or purchase it in our shop

 II Revive your sourdough to prepare it for baking?

 Suppose you have 100 grams of starter (paste), feed it with approx. 100 ml gr of water and 100 grams of T65 flour (available at Baking Lab).
 Always feed your starter equal parts water and flour. you can feed your starter by adding twice as much flour and water, 3 times as much … up till 10 times as much.

 Leave it to ferment for approximately 3-5 hours (or until bubbly and mildly acidic).
 Throw out half and repeat this “doubling” again and let it stand for another 4 at about 26 °C (or until bubbly and mildly acidic).

-You can use the sourdough straight away or put it in the refrigerator to then repeat the process the following day.
-A few feeding rounds should give your starter the strength it needs to provide you later with the appropriate lift to make flavourful natural fermented bread.
-It’s again a game you need to learn to play.
+You can use the sourdough straight away or put it in the refrigerator and then repeat the process the following day.
+A few feeding rounds should give your starter the strength it needs to lift a flavourful natural fermented bread.

 Your revived starter or ripe sourdough should taste pleasant and only mildly sour.
-It might remind you of buttermilk, yogurt and sometimes also fruity notes, often when rye flour is involved in feeding your starter.
+It might remind you of buttermilk, yogurt and sometimes it has fruity notes, often when rye flour is involved in feeding your starter.
 The longer you ferment your sourdough for, the more acidic it becomes, which is something you want to prevent.
 Conditions vary and your sourdough culture will adapt and change over time.
-You will have to revise your senses too and learn when your starter is ready to go, this might take some time…
+You will have to use your senses too and learn when your starter is ready to go.
+Mastering this art might take some time…

 A stop motion visualisation of the activity of an “identical” microbal sourdough starter that was refreshed (fed) at different intervals (balloon colours).

-The feeding mixtures of the “identical” starter cultures:
+Video: The mixtures of the “identical” starter cultures: